- About Us

 There could not be two opinions that meteoric impact craters are among the most interesting geological structures on our planet.
-Incidentally, owing to erosion the meteorite impact crater gets eroded or sometimes even gets masked due to natural topographic processes as most of old impact craters on Earth meet the same fate in geological time.
-Yet due to dynamic nature of the cosmic process ‘astroblemes’ many of these still remain in the form of a circular geological scar and deformed bedrock, albeit crushed structures.
+Incidentally, owing to erosion the meteorite impact crater gets eroded or sometimes even gets masked due to natural topographic processes as most old impact craters on Earth meet the same fate in geological time.
+Yet due to the dynamic nature of the cosmic process ‘astroblemes’ many of these still remain in the form of a circular geological scar and deformed bedrock, albeit crushed structures.

-A notified National Geo-heritage Monument saline soda lake evidentially created due to meteor impact during Pleistocene Epoch period and owing to their anomalous geological character by the presence of shocked minerals.
+A notified National Geo-heritage Monument saline soda lake was evidentially created due to meteor impact during the Pleistocene Epoch period and owing to their anomalous geological character by the presence of shocked minerals.
 No wonder, Lonar Lake is alkaline and saline in nature because of the basalt impact structure.
-Besides, it is the only known hyper velocity impact crater in basaltic rock in the world.
+Besides, it is the only known hyper-velocity impact crater in basaltic rock in the world.

 The striking geological features of Lonar Lake: The crater’s age is usually estimated to be 52,000 ± 6,000 years (Pleistocene).
-But a study published in 2010 states the age of lake to be around 570,000 ± 47,000 years!
+But a study published in 2010 states the age of the lake to be around 570,000 ± 47,000 years!
 The circular depression bears a saline water lake in its central portion.
 It has a mean diameter of 1.2 kilometres or 3,900 feet and below the crater rim is about 137 metres or 449 feet.
 Measuring about 1.8 kilometres or 5,900 feet in diameter is the meteor crater rim.

 Large quantities of soda are collected from the lake due to evaporation that reduces water level during dry weather.
 Natural minerals are present in the lake but contributions from two small streams, Purna and Penganga drain into the lake offering sweet water on the southern side edge.
 The Lonar lake, located in the Buldhana District of Maharashtra, is an exceptional ‘bowl of biodiversity’ and a wildlife sanctuary with a unique ecological blend different from the surrounding panoramic landscape.
 It is a land-locked water body which is alkaline and saline at the same time.
 Lonar Lake supports micro-organisms rarely found elsewhere on earth.
-Fringed by a lush jungle, the lake’s surroundings are peppered with fragments of minerals like maskelynite, and century old abandoned temples that are now inhabited only by insects and bats.
+Fringed by a lush jungle, the lake’s surroundings are peppered with fragments of minerals like maskelynite, and century-old abandoned temples that are now inhabited only by insects and bats.

-An eerie surrounding can be experienced by nature lovers!
-Situated at the western border of Vidarbha region, Buldhana is a district in the Amravati division of Maharashtra.
-It is 500 kms away from the state capital of Mumbai.How to Reach
+The eerie surrounding can be experienced by nature lovers!
+Situated at the western border of the Vidarbha region, Buldhana is a district in the Amravati division of Maharashtra.
+It is 500 km away from the state capital of Mumbai.

 How to Reach: Popular surface transportation passes through National Highway 6.
 Regular state-run bus service apart from private transportation could be hired easily.
-Railhead: Electrified broad gauge railway passes through various mini towns of the districts viz., Khamkhed, Malkapur, Shegaon, Khamgaon, Nandura etc., under Bhusawal-Badnera Section of Central Railway.
+Railhead: Electrified broad gauge railway passes through various mini towns of the districts viz., Khamkhed, Malkapur, Shegaon, Khamgaon, Nandura, etc., under the Bhusawal-Badnera Section of Central Railway.
 Nearest Airport: The nearest airport is Aurangabad about 150 km from Buldhana.